1. Home

 7 Dog Dental Care Tips for Healthy Dog Teeth

-Aiming for optimal dental health for your dog?
+Aiming for optimal dog oral health?
 Here are seven essential dog dental care tips to help ensure your furry companion’s teeth stay healthy and strong.

 1. Brush Your Dog’s Teeth

 One of the most effective ways to maintain your dog’s dental health is through regular tooth brushing.
-Brushing your dog’s teeth with a toothbrush made specifically for dogs helps to remove food, bacteria and plaque before it hardens, calcifies and turns into tough-to-remove tartar, says Dr. Bert Gaddis, DVM, DAVDC, a veterinary dentist and owner of Animal Dental Specialists in Pelham, Alabama.
+Brushing your dog’s teeth with a toothbrush made specifically for dogs helps to remove food, bacteria, and plaque before it hardens, calcifies, and turns into tough-to-remove tartar, says Bert Gaddis, DVM, DAVDC, a veterinary dentist and owner of Animal Dental Specialists in Pelham, Alabama.

 Aim to brush your dog’s teeth daily or every other day, as plaque only takes 48–72 hours to harden and calcify, says Dr. Gaddis.
 “Once it’s calcified, it needs to be scraped off by a professional.”